dwh77/fDOM_forecasting/README.md

 # Forecasting fDOM in VA reservoirs
-Repo for forecast development and analysis of fDOM forecasts in Southwest VA reservoirs
+Repo for forecast development and analysis of fluorescent dissolved organic matter (fDOM) forecasts in Southwest VA reservoirs

 ## Recreating all analysis steps
 Run 1a_Install_Packages.R and 1b_Download_Data.R located in './Scripts/'.
 These scripts will download all need packages and data to rerun the entire analysis.